Is Louisiana Workers’ Compensation insurance required?

 Permanent total disability: The employee’s injury limits their ability to perform any type of work on a permanent basis.

 Supplemental earnings benefits: The employee is able to return to work, but is unable to earn at least 90% of their pre-injury wage.

 When an employee dies within two years of the last treatment as the result of any job-related accident, their surviving spouse and/or dependents may be entitled to death benefits.
 A one-time benefit may be paid to each surviving parent if the employee has no surviving dependents.
 Additionally, workers’ comp will cover reasonable burial expenses up to $8,500.

-In addition to getting the required insurance, business owners have a few other important responsibilities related to workers’ comp.
-Louisiana employers must report any injury or death to their insurer within 10 days.
+In addition to getting the required insurance, Louisiana employers must report any injury or death to their insurer within 10 days.

-They must also post a notice in a convenient and conspicuous location in their workplace which includes the following information:
+Business owners must also post a notice in a convenient and conspicuous location in their workplace which includes:

 If an employer is found to be in violation of laws for workers’ comp in Louisiana, they may be served an injunction which prevents them from doing further business until the matter is resolved.

 Who is exempt from Louisiana Workers’ Compensation insurance?